 Mass redistributions in the mantle from mantle avalanches or other deformations.

 EC: Edgar Cayce's readings were the first non-scientific publications of the twentieth century to bring the 'pole shift' concept into mass consciousness.
 Other authors have published books with similar theories, but their predictions, like Cayce's, did not happen on the designated dates as time is part of the illusion.

 EC: Ellie Crystal: One of the theories about End Times is sudden pole shifts - these theories surfacing more often in 2019.
 As I see it - tectonic plates breaking, sudden poles shifts, other Earth Changes all manifest simultaneously at the end of the experiment.
 This takes us to alchemy - pole shifts in consciousness as reality is bipolar electromagnetic thought project.
-In my opinion, reality is a consciousness hologram in which the term "pole shift" is a metaphor for a shift in consciousness at the end of the illusion of linear time.
+Reality is a consciousness hologram in which the term "pole shift" is a metaphor for a shift in consciousness at the end of the illusion of linear time.